 For the second year in a row, a team of CCS graduate students took the Overall Winner award at this year’s Biodesign Challenge 2021 (BDC), an international education program and competition that partners students with biologists, artists, and designers to envision, create, and critique emerging biotechnology.

-The CCS team presented their project, “Zebra Glass,” at the Biodesign Challenge Summit alongside 44 other student teams from countries around the world.
-Each project was judged by a panel of 50 esteemed experts from academia, the arts, and industry.
-This year's finalists were from 12 countries across six continents.
+The CCS team presented their project, “Re-Form,” at the Biodesign Challenge Summit alongside 52 other student teams from 20 countries around the world.
+Each project was judged by a panel of over 60 esteemed experts from academia, the arts, and industry.
+This year’s finalists were from 12 countries across six continents.

-The winning project was a collaborative effort by CCS MFA Color & Materials Design students Mahsa Banadaki, Emily Marquette, and CCS MFA Integrated Design student Wei Huang under the guidance of adjunct professor Matthew Strong.
-The team also worked interdepartmentally with assistance from CCS Craft & Material Studies Chair Kim Harty and Assistant Professor and Section Head of Ceramics, Ebitenyefa Baralaye.
+The winning project was by CCS MFA Color & Materials Design students Sarah Craven and Joseph Cardenas under the guidance of Adjunct Professor Melanie McClintock.
 Not only did the team demonstrate their creativity, but also their adaptability and resilience as they worked under the added challenge of a global pandemic.